imgix/sf-commerce-cloud/CONTRIBUTING.md

 ## Pull Requests

-- **Do** branch off of ` m``ain `.
-You can always branch off of ` m``ain `, everyone on the SDK team should have permission to commit directly to each repository.
+- **Do** branch off `main`.
+You can always branch off `main`, everyone on the SDK team should have permission to commit directly to each repository.
 Note: In special cases, it might be necessary to branch off `beta`, `alpha`, or `next` if you are working on a pre-release version of a library.
 You can find more information here.

 - **Do** make, incremental, modular changes.
 When creating a feature/bug-fix branch, try to keep it to one modular change only.

 - **Do** open PRs.
 There’s no shame in creating a new branch/pull request just to change one character in a file.
 PRs are free!
-Use em!
+Use 'em!

 - **Do** rebase and merge your PR once approved/ready.